OpenNebula/docs/source/deployment/opennebula_installation/mysql_setup.rst

 Configuring OpenNebula
 ----------------------

-Before you run OpenNebula for the first time, you need to set in :ref:`oned.conf <oned_conf>` the connection details, and the database you have granted privileges on.
+Before you run OpenNebula for the first time, you need to set in the :ref:`oned.configuration <oned_conf>` the connection details, and the database you have granted privileges on.

 .. code::